WICG/Realms-Initialization-Control/README.md

 ### Cross Origin Realm

-The opposite of a [same origin realm](#Same-Origin-Realm) - if the origin of realm A is not the same as the origin of realm B, that means realm A is a cross origin realm to realm B, and vice versa.
+The opposite of a [same origin realm](#Same-Origin-Realm) - if the origin of realm A is not the same as the origin of realm B, that means realm A is a cross-origin realm to realm B, and vice versa.

 ## Resources